gregurco/jobeet-tutorial/docs/days/day-11.md

 > We could have stored the Job objects directly into the session.
 This is strongly discouraged because the session variables are serialized between requests.
 And when the session is loaded, the Job objects are de-serialized and can be "stalled" if they have been modified or deleted in the meantime.

-Open view page of random job and there will be no visible changes but we know that something should appear in session.
+Open view page of random job and there will be no visible changes, but we know that something should appear in session.
 To track request session open Symfony Profiler from bottom toolbar (or directly: [http://127.0.0.1/_profiler][2] and select the last request), open "Request / Response" from left menu and "Session" tab:

 ![Session in Profiler](../files/images/screenshot_16.png)